Daguje/hand-mouse-extension/README.md

 The main actions that can be performed within web pages are:

 - Move the mouse
-- Click element of the page
+- Click elements of a page
 - Scroll Up
 - Scroll Down
 - Forward a page